jackbrookes/flask-personal-website/content/my-work.md

 ### Postural sway assessment tool

 This task measures the participant's head position across three conditions: vision, no vision, and the oscillating room intervention.
-VR here these manipulations easy, and allows researchers to examine the participants ability to use vision to adjust balance.
+VR makes these manipulations easy, and allows researchers to examine the participants ability to use vision to adjust balance.
 This project is available free & [open source](https://github.com/immersivecognition/posture-assessment-vr).

 <video controls width="500" muted>
   <source src="/static/image/sway.mp4" type="video/mp4">